Geryon/TelnetBBS/README.txt

 For a basic set up, that I don't recommend keeping but it's a good starting point, make sure you are running X and edit the include DOSBox template file, 'dosbox.conf.template'.

 You will need to make changes to the autoexec section to load your fossil driver and start your BBS.
 The '__NODE__' will be replaced the with the appropriate node when the BBS is started.
 What you may need to do is configure your BBS to answer the (virtual) modem on com1.
 A number of BBS software are configured by default for this.
+I give an example in the config file for Renegade BBS.

 At this point start the server, './telnetbbs.pl'.
 The server will start up and tell you what port it's running on, 3023 is the default.